ysyk2021/remote-work-strategies-for-companies-that-value-diversity-and-inclusion/src/chapter-4-3.md

-# Enhanced Flexibility and Accommodation for Employees with Disabilities or Special Needs

 In today's modern workplace, it is imperative for companies to prioritize diversity and inclusion efforts.
 This includes creating an inclusive environment for employees with disabilities or special needs.
 By offering enhanced flexibility and accommodation, organizations can unlock the full potential of their workforce and foster a culture of inclusivity.